smart-data-models/dataModel.Energy/ThreePhaseAcMeasurement/doc/spec.md

-Content to be extracted from READMe aqccording to the template
+Content to be extracted from READMe according to the template